-Bosnia and Herzegovina: Complaint against HPP Buk Bijela on the river Drina5.
-June 2020. / SEE Energy News
+Bosnia and Herzegovina: Complaint against HPP Buk Bijela on the river Drina, SEE Energy News

 Aarhus Center challenged the environmental permit for that project last year, but the Ministry of Physical Planning, Construction and Ecology of the Republic of Srpska (RS) reissued the permit.
 The Center for the Environment and the Aarhus Center from Bosnia and Herzegovina (BiH), together with the organizations Green Home and Ozon from Montenegro, filed a complaint with the Secretariat of the Espoo Convention against BiH for violating and avoiding the procedure on transboundary environmental impact assessment for the project of construction of hydropower plant Buk Bijela on the river Drina.